AMIS-Services/sig-graphql/example/graphql-spring/README.md

 This schema defines the `hello` query, which returns a String.

 The application is configured to search for graphql resolvers on the classpath, java classes that implement `GraphQLQueryResolver` and are annotated with `@Controller`.
-You may have multiple java classes like this, but the queries defined in the graphql schema must and may only exist once among those java classes.
+This is called a `QueryResolver`.
+You may have multiple `QueryResolver`s, but the queries defined in the graphql schema must map to exactly one `QueryResolver`.
 Create a new java class that implements `GraphQLQueryResolver`, is annotated with `@Controller` and has a public method called `hello()` returning a String - for instance "Hello world!".

 Now run the application and try the hello-query.